noob339/proj1-3/README.md

     - how can I get form data from a request in a flask endpoint
     - how can i define middleware that runs on a set of paths using flask
     - find me documentation with examples of using the session portion of flask
-- We also used graphviz to help generate family trees dynamically from the database
-- Flask as a web server
-- Jinja for html templating
-- psycopg2 to act as an interface for sqlalchemy to work with a postgresql database engine
-- sqlalchemy to connect to the database
-- click to setup flask web server options ie port, IPs to accept incoming connections from, set the web server to run multithreaded etc